Night-Sky-Gaming/dashboard/README.md

 **Key Features:**

 - Tracks user XP and levels per guild
+- Tracks voice channel time
 - Uses the formula: `level = floor(0.1 * sqrt(xp)) + 1`
 - Read-only access to prevent conflicts with the bot
+- Usernames fetched dynamically from Discord API (not stored in database)

 ### Running the Dashboard